> Trade Association Compliance | CANADIAN COMPETITION LAW

 3. Output/supply restriction agreements.
 Section 45(1)(c) of the Competition Act makes it a criminal offence for competitors to fix, maintain, control, prevent, lessen or eliminate the production or supply of a product including services (e.g., agreements to limit the quantity or quality of products supplied, reduce the quantity of quality of products supplied to specific customers, limit increases in production or discontinue supply to specific customers or groups of customers).
 This offence is also potentially broad enough that it may also apply to concerted refusals to deal or “boycotts” (agreements between competitors to refuse to deal with other marketplace participants).

-In general, the risk for trade and professional associations under the criminal conspiracy section of the Competition Act is twofold: first, that a trade/professional association itself may become a party or aids or abets a criminal anti-competitive conspiracy agreement; and second, that trade/professional association members themselves may become parties to an agreement that violates section 45.
+In general, the risk for trade and professional associations under the criminal conspiracy section of the Competition Act is threefold: first, that a trade/professional association itself may become a party to an illegal conspiracy agreement; second, that an association aids or abets a criminal anti-competitive conspiracy agreement (e.g., by holding meetings between conspirators); and third, that trade/professional association members themselves may become parties to a conspiracy agreement (e.g., formed through association meetings or other activities).

 To establish these offences under section 45, it is not necessary to prove that there have been any negative effects on a market (i.e., the offences are “per se” offences, which means that merely establishing the elements of the offence is sufficient without having to show that competition was actually harmed).
 It is also unnecessary to prove that an agreement was ever carried out (i.e., the offence is in the agreement and not in its implementation).

-Importantly for trade/professional association activities, an agreement can also be established based merely on “circumstantial evidence” (i.e., while the existence of an agreement must be proven beyond a reasonable doubt, an actual written agreement does not need to be produced, which can be established by other types of evidence – e.g., meetings between competitors followed by a stabilization of prices, suggestions of price-fixing, etc. in written documents or e-mails, etc.).
+Importantly for trade/professional association activities, an agreement can also be established based merely on “circumstantial evidence”.
+In this regard, while the existence of a price-fixing or other illegal agreement must be proven beyond a reasonable doubt, an actual written or express agreement does not need to be proven and an agreement can be established by other types of evidence – e.g., meetings between competitors followed by a stabilization of prices or suggestions of price-fixing or other illegal acts in written documents or e-mails.
 As such, as discussed below, it is important for trade/professional associations to take precautions relating to member meetings (e.g., board, committee, task force and membership meetings) and in the context of information exchanged through the association.

-Common competition law compliance practices for trade/professional associations include adopting conduct of meeting guidelines for board of director and other association activities and implementing guidelines for industry surveys, benchmarking and other information exchange related exercises involving the association.
+Some common competition law compliance practices for trade/professional associations to reduce conspiracy risk under section 45 of the Competition Act include adopting conduct of meeting guidelines for board of director and other association meetings and adopting guidelines for industry surveys, benchmarking and other information exchange related exercises involving competing association members.

 The potential penalties for violating section 45 of the Competition Act can be severe and include a fine in the discretion of the court (i.e., courts can establish fines with no legislatively prescribed upper limit), imprisonment for up to 14 years or both.